venkatraj/js-notes/Part 1/02. Fundamentals/08. comparision/comparision.md

 console.log( false !== 0 ); // true
 ```

-## Funny comparision
+## Funny comparison
 ```js
 console.log( null > 0 );  // false
 console.log( null == 0 ); // false
 console.log( null >= 0 ); // true
 ```

-There are certain reasons behind this behaviour.
+There are certain reasons behind this behavior.
 Which can be read and memorized.
 Even if you know the internals of these results, using it in production software is error prone.
 You should stick with Identical / Strict equality operators.

 ```js
 console.log( null === undefined ); // false